-A flex work arrangement is one that varies from the standard schedule of the department in which the staff member works.
-Examples of flex arrangements include flex time, compressed work week, and reduced work schedules (28-hour week and 9-, 10-, and 11-month contracts).
+A flex work arrangement is a schedule that varies from the standard time or place of the department in which a staff member works.
+Examples of flex arrangements include flex time, compressed work week, reduced work schedules (28-hour week and 9-, 10-, and 11-month contracts), and telework.

 Flex work arrangements must be approved by the supervisor and the authorized official.
 For the purposes of this policy, authorized officials are: cabinet members, their direct reports and Deans.

 Any staff member may be eligible to work a flex arrangement so long as their position is amenable to the arrangement requested and the department can accommodate the request.
 Departments may establish internal guidelines addressing the types of arrangements they are willing to consider.
 The employee relations team in Human Resources is available to assist departments with establishing and communicating internal guidelines.

 No. The reason behind someone’s desire to have a flex work arrangement is not a matter for consideration.
 In fact, considering such issues as the basis for granting or denying a request could lead to the perception of unfair treatment for various protected groups.

 No. All staff regardless of their classification as exempt or non-exempt are eligible for flex work arrangements.
 Whether a request is granted should depend on the nature of the arrangement requested, the duties of the position, the needs of the department and its customers, and the individual’s performance and attendance history.